ucb-sts/sts/DOCUMENTATION.md

    occurs.
 Pass command line arguments as an argument, e.g. `$ run.sh ./simulator.py ...`

- - ```visualize_event_trace.html```: A webpage for visualizing event traces.
+ - ```visualize_trace_timings.html```: A webpage for visualizing event traces.
-   Especially useful for debugging non-deterministic replays.
+   Especially useful for debugging non-deterministic replays by comparing the timing of multiple replays.
+Intermediate replay traces from delta debugging runs can be found in experiments/experiment_name/interreplay_*

+ - ```visualize_2D_trace_timings.html```: A webpage for showing a Lamport time diagram of an event trace.
+Useful for visually spotting the root causes of race conditions and other nasty bugs.